Device-independent verification of Einstein-Podolsky-Rosen steering: Results

-The experimental results for DI verification of Werner states in Eq.~(\ref{Werner1}) are plotted in Fig.~\ref{fig:result}.
-We first do quantum state tomography, and each state with $v=0.6469(4)$, $0.6742(4)$, $0.7015(4)$, $0.8090(4)$, $0.9239(3)$ and $0.9951(0.9)$ is constructed from about $9,800,000$ photon pairs~\cite{SM}.
-For the ideal case, i.e., all $f_j=1$, the theoretical prediction of the steering inequality~(\ref{payoff function}) for Werner states should be $3v-\rt{3}\leq 0$ and it recovers the bound $v=1/\sqrt{3}\approx0.5774$ for steerability~\cite{Cavalcanti2009}.
-If self-testing is non-perfect, the steering inequality, incorporated with self-testing results obtained above, is shown as the red line in Fig.~\ref{fig:result}, while the experimental results are displayed in red dots.
-It is evident that we successfully witness steerability for $v\geq0.7015(4)$, allowing for system errors, statistic errors, and imperfections of self-testing.
-Importantly, a violation of the steering inequality~(\ref{payoff function}) up to $0.1189\pm0.0714$ is achieved at the point $v=0.7015(4)$ which is lower than the Bell-CHSH bound $1/\sqrt{2}\approx 0.707$~\cite{Clauser1970} and even the V\'etersi bound $\gtrsim 0.7056$~\cite{Vertesi2008}.
-This implies that we are able to faithfully verify Bell local states device-independently.
-However, the error bars for the steerable Werner states with $v=0.6469(4), 0.6742(4)$ fall into the failure region and thus we cannot conclude that they are verified in our DI protocol.
-In contrast, we also perform a simple Bell-CHSH test to verify steerability of these states device-independently.
-In Fig.~\ref{fig:result}, the blue line describes the theoretical result while blue dots are for the experimental results for these Werner states.
+The experimental results of DI verification for Werner states are plotted in Fig.~\ref{fig:result}.
+We perform quantum state tomography to show that each Werner state is generated with $v=0.6469(4)$, $0.6742(4)$, $0.7015(4)$, $0.8090(4)$, $0.9239(3)$, and $0.9951(1)$ from about $10^7$ photon pairs~\cite{SM}.
+Ideally, there is the theoretical prediction $3v-\rt{3}$ for $f_j=1$, yielding the EPR-steering bound $v=1/\sqrt{3}\approx0.5774$~\cite{Cavalcanti2009}.
+Otherwise, the steering inequality~(\ref{payoff function}), incorporated with self-testing imperfections, is shown as the red line in Fig.~\ref{fig:result}, while the experimental results are displayed in red dots.
+It is evident that we have successfully witnessed steerability device-independently if $v\geq0.6742(4)$, accounting for statistic errors and imperfections of self-testing.
+Importantly, a violation up to $0.1110\pm0.07$ is achieved at the point $v=0.6742(4)$ lower than the CHSH bound $1/\sqrt{2}\approx 0.707$~\cite{Clauser1970} and the V\'etersi bound $\gtrsim 0.7056$~\cite{Vertesi2008}.
+This implies that even some Bell local states can be verified via this DI protocol.
+The error bars for Werner states with $v=0.6469(4)$ fall into the failure region, so their steerability are not conclusively detected.

+We further test the system errors on the performance of DI steering verification.
+We do quantum tomography on the entangled sources and partial BSM.
+This process is given in~\cite{SM}, and the calibrated violations of DI steering inequality~(\ref{payoff function}) are shown as the magenta circles in Fig.~\ref{fig:result}.
+By contrast, we also perform the CHSH test to verify steerability.
+In Fig.~\ref{fig:result}, the blue line describes the theoretical results while blue dots are the experimental observations for these Werner states.